BND Hamburger Icon

 What is SQL?

+SQL, or Structured Query Language, is a programming language that’s used to communicate with and manipulate databases.
 Businesses and other organizations use SQL programs to access and manipulate the information and data in their databases and create and alter new tables.
-To fully understand SQL, you need to know exactly what a database is.

-According to Microsoft, a database is a tool for collecting and organizing information.
-Databases can store information about people, products, orders or anything else.
 Many databases start in a word processing program or spreadsheet.
-As they get larger, many businesses find it helpful to transfer them to a database created by a database management system.
+As databases get larger, many businesses find it helpful to transfer them to a database management system.

 Key TakeawayKey takeaway